Given a chance, Trump would push court pick before election

 At least one key Republican has expressed reservations.

-In 2018, Iowa Sen. Chuck Grassley said that if he were still the committee chairman in 2020 and there were a Supreme Court vacancy, he would not take up the nomination.
+Iowa Sen. Chuck Grassley, the former chairman of the Judiciary panel who blocked Garland’s nomination in 2016, said two years ago that he would not take up a new nomination if he were still the committee chairman in 2020 and there were a Supreme Court vacancy.
 But Grassley, who now heads the Senate Finance Committee, said if there were a different chairman that person would have to make the call.

-Sen. Joni Ernst, R-Iowa, who is facing reelection, told Iowa’s PBS station on Friday that she would support taking up a Trump nominee in November or December after the 2020 election and before the start of the next Senate session.
+Grassley told Fox News in 2018 that the wouldn’t take up the nomination because “I pledged that in 2016 … That’s a decision I made a long time ago.”

 Associated Press writers Jessica Gresko and Matthew Daly contributed to this report.